TITLE Senior System Analyst

 17. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Coordinator of Management Information Systems.

 18. Contributes to the overall success of Computer Services by performing all other duties as assigned.

-The Senior Systems Analyst is supervised by the Coordinator of Management Information Systems and/or the Chief Information Officer.
+The Senior Systems Analyst is supervised by the Coordinator of Management Information Systems.
 The Senior Systems Analyst directly supervises Systems Analysts and Programmer/Analysts.

 OFFICE OF HUMAN RESOURCES